MAP233224/dthumb/README.md

 # dthumb
-ARMv5TE THUMB (16 and 32-bit) disassembler
+ARMv5TE disassembler

+Target architecture: ARMv5TE
 Target processor: ARM946E-S (Nintendo DS main CPU)
-Target architecture: ARMv5TE

 Each file **needs** to have a valid extension (at least one "dot" character in the name).
 If no output file is provided, it will print to ``stdout``.